DerBrunoIR/nBody/README.md

 This kind of rendering is possible by calculating the color of each pixel individually.

 For `1000x1000` pixels we have `10**6` pixels per frame.
-Gpu's are able to deal with that, however data takes some time until it arrives.
+Gpu's are able to deal with that, however data takes some time to travle between those components.

 https://github.com/user-attachments/assets/2c64cb13-8efb-456c-bfa6-250179ef719f